msilva2203/Spectre/README.md

 Developed with Unreal Engine 5

 ## Overview
 Welcome to the repository for Spectre, an open-source competitive multiplayer game developed using Unreal Engine 5 (UE5).
-Spectre aims to provide an engaging and competitive experience with various gameplay modes and features.<br>
+Spectre aims to provide an engaging and competitive experience with various gameplay modes and features.

-This project was developed to test and improve my Unreal Engine 5 multiplayer/general development plugins:
-1. Multiplayer Catalyst
-2. Character Catalsyt
-3. User Interface Catalyst

 ![Spectre Preview](Assets/SpectrePreview.png)